 5.1 Each time a person responsible for the property and evidence control function is assigned to, and/or transferred from the position, a full physical audit of property and evidence held will be conducted, jointly by the newly assigned Property & Evidence Coordinator and a designee of the Chief of Police.
 This will be done to ensure that records are correct and properly annotated.
 This audit will be documented on a Special Report and a copy will be forwarded to the Commander of the Budget and Planning Command.

-- 5.2 An annual audit of all property and evidence held by the MDTA Police will be conducted by a supervisor not routinely or directly connected with the control of property and evidence.
+5.2 An annual audit of all property and evidence held by the MDTA Police will be conducted by a supervisor not routinely or directly connected with the control of property and evidence.
 This person will be assigned by the Chief of Police or his/her designee.
-These audits will be documented on a Special Report and a copy will be forwarded to the Commander of the Budget and Planning Command. - 5.3 Unannounced inspections of property storage areas will be conducted as directed by the Chief of Police, at least once a year.
+These audits will be documented on a Special Report and a copy will be forwarded to the Commander of the Budget and Planning Command.

+5.3 Unannounced inspections of property storage areas will be conducted as directed by the Chief of Police, at least once a year.
 These inspections will be conducted by the Budget & Planning Command.
 Personnel conducting these inspections shall be given complete access to Detachment Property Room(s), and all corresponding files.
 These inspections will be documented on a Special Report.

-SECTION PAGE Section I - Overview This section describes the application of the 4^{th} Amendment, the Carroll Doctrine, the Exclusionary Rule, probable cause, and the use of force during searches and seizures.
-Section II - Application for a Search Warrant2 This section describes the issuing authority for search warrants, probable cause, disclosure of informants, information that must be included in the application, and exceptions.
-Section III - Execution of a Search Warrant5 This section describes the procedures for executing a search warrant of person or property, actions that must be taken when executing a search warrant, and warrant requirements for body cavity searches.
-Section IV - Warrantless Search This section describes situations in which warrantless searches are permitted, to include emergencies, hot pursuit, incidental to arrest, plain view, abandoned property, and open fields.
-This section also covers searches of premises incidental to arrest, crime scene searches, vehicles searches, vehicles search report, roadblocks, and GPS tracking equipment.
-Section V - Search Incidental to an Arrest This section describes the right and purpose of a search incidental to arrest, what may be searched, and when the search should be conducted.
-Section VI - Stop and Frisk/Pat Down14 This section describes the MDTA Police policy on stop and frisk and pat downs, procedures for conducting a stop and frisk/pat down, submitting reports, and civil actions.
-Section VII - Consent to Search This section describes and individual's constitutional rights, provides procedures for obtaining consent, completing the Consent to Search form, distribution of the form, and revocation of consent.
+SECTION PAGE Section I - Overview 1 This section describes the application of the 4 th Amendment, the Carroll Doctrine, the Exclus Rule, probable cause, and the use of force during searches and seizures. sionary Section II - Application for a Search Warrant 2 This section describes the issuing authority for search warrants, probable cause, disclosure informants, information that must be included in the application, and exceptions. of Section III - Execution of a Search Warrant 5 This section describes the procedures for executing a search warrant of person or property, must be taken when executing a search warrant, and warrant requirements for body cavity se Section IV - Warrantless Search 8 This section describes situations in which warrantless searches are permitted, to include emo hot pursuit, incidental to arrest, plain view, abandoned property, and open fields.
+This section covers searches of premises incidental to arrest, crime scene searches, vehicles searches, veh search report, roadblocks, and GPS tracking equipment. ion also Section V - Search Incidental to an Arrest 12 This section describes the right and purpose of a search incidental to arrest, what may be sea when the search should be conducted. arched, and Section VI - Stop and Frisk/Pat Down 14 This section describes the MDTA Police policy on stop and frisk and pat downs, procedures conducting a stop and frisk/pat down, submitting reports, and civil actions. for Section VII - Consent to Search 16 This section describes and individual's constitutional rights, provides procedures for obtain completing the Consent to Search form, distribution of the form, and revocation of consent. iing consent,

+SECTION

-SECTION PAG E Section VIII - Seizure 18 This section describes the directives for the seizure of abandoned property and the seizure and invento of vehicles. ry Section IX - Criminal Summons & Other Warrants 20 This section describes the procedures for issuing a criminal summons, describes various types of warrants to include: bench, retake, capias, and hospital warrants, and identifies documentation requirements.
-Section X - Immigration Detainers and Criminal Warrants 1 This section describes the procedures for enforcing Immigrations and Customs Enforcement (I.C.E.) detainers and criminal warrants, and identifies documentation requirements.
+This section describes the directives for the seizure of abandoned property and the seizure and inventory of vehicles.

+This section describes the procedures for issuing a criminal summons, describes various types of warrants to include: bench, retake, capias, and hospital warrants, and identifies documentation requirements.

+This section describes the procedures for enforcing Immigrations and Customs Enforcement (I.C.E.) detainers and criminal warrants, and identifies documentation requirements.

+PAGE